Make-School-Courses/FEW-2.4-Native-Development-with-JavaScript/final/final-assessment.md

     - font size 18
 - Band List Cell styles (5)
   - Layout looks like the image
-    - Band Name and formation dyearate on the left
+    - Band Name and formation date are on the left
     - Country of Origin and fans on the right
   - Band name
     - font size 18